 and wisdom to know the difference.

 I got chills and said, “Hey!
 Maybe it wasn’t an accident!” 😇

-That guy may never show up at a meeting, he might not even understand what that prayer means, but he held it in his hand for a few short minutes.
+That guy may never show up to a meeting or recovery function, he might not even understand what that prayer means, but he held it in his hand for a few short minutes.
 Maybe he read it, maybe he didn’t.
 Maybe he bought liquor with that change, but maybe he didn’t.